 Resultant State of Buddhahood

-- This position refers to those that assert that buddha-nature only exists in those who have already achieved enlightenment.
+This position is held by some scholars who argue genuine buddha-nature only exists in those who have already achieved enlightenment.
 Typically this means equating buddha-nature with the dharmakāya of a fully enlightened buddha.

 People with this position